-You need AAF login credentials before you can access Nectar Dashboard.
+You need AAF login credentials before you can access Nectar Cloud Dashboard.
 The AAF login credentials are normally the same as the ones you have from an associated Australian university or research institution such as CSIRO.
 You can check the list of subscribers from AAF website to see whether your organisation is AAF enabled.

 How to get access